davidcortesortuno/paper_biskyrmions_bubbles/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1420447.svg)](https://doi.org/10.5281/zenodo.1420447)

-# Supplementary data for: A Reassessment of Magnetic Biskyrmions
+# Supplementary data for: Do Images of Biskyrmions Show Type-II Bubbles?

 ![](images/bubble_lattice.png)

-This repository contains the micromagnetic simulation scripts for the publication **A Reassessment of Magnetic Biskyrmions** by *J. C. Loudon, A. C. Harrison, D. Cortes-Ortuno, M. T. Birch, L. A. Turnbull, A. Stefancic, F. Ogrin, E. Burgos-Parra, A. Campbell, H. Popescu, M. Beg, O. Hovorka, H. Fangohr, P. A. Midgley, G. Balakrishnan and P. D. Hatton*
+This repository contains the micromagnetic simulation scripts for the publication **Do Images of Biskyrmions Show Type-II Bubbles?** by *J. C. Loudon, A. C. Harrison, D. Cortes-Ortuno, M. T. Birch, L. A. Turnbull, A. Stefancic, F. Ogrin, E. Burgos-Parra, A. Campbell, H. Popescu, M. Beg, O. Hovorka, H. Fangohr, P. A. Midgley, G. Balakrishnan and P. D. Hatton*

 Simulations are based on the OOMMF code [2] and its Jupyter interface JOOMMF [3]